AntuVal/multiProcPythonScript/README.md

 # multiProcPythonScript
-A basic python script to run algorithms in parrallel on several instances with different options and different seeds.
+A basic python script to run algorithms in parrallel on benchmarks